 Macros per slice (out of 8):

-5g carbs (out of which 2g is fiber!)
+5g carbs (out of which 2g is fibre!)

-Note 1: If you want to sub the base for another base, you can make the base I made for my Almond & Dark Chocolate Protein Cheesecake.
+Note 1: If you want to sub the base for another base, you can make the base made for the Almond & Dark Chocolate Protein Cheesecake.
 Those basis will work just as well.
-I just used this base because I wanted to add extra peanut-butteriness to the cheesecake.